Consistent Manifold Representation for Topological Data Analysis: Convergence of graph Laplacians

 Theorem \ref{spec1} shows that the functional $\Lambda(f)$ converges to the normalized Dirichlet energy functional whose minimizers are the eigenfunctions of the Laplace-Beltrami operator $\Delta_{\tilde g}$.
 It remains only to show that vectors which minimize the discrete functional $\Lambda(f)$ converge to the minimizers of the normalized Dirichlet energy functional.
 In fact this has already been shown in \cite{von2008consistency} assuming that the spectrum of $\Delta_{\tilde g}$ is discrete.

-Finally, will address an issue of spectral convergence that was introduced in \cite{von2008consistency}, which suggests that unnormalized graph Laplacians have worse spectral convergence properties than normalized Laplacians.
-The theory in \cite{von2008consistency} is quite powerful, and indeed is the basis of our spectral convergence result below.
+Next, will address an issue of spectral convergence that was introduced in \cite{von2008consistency}, which suggests that unnormalized graph Laplacians have worse spectral convergence properties than normalized Laplacians.
+The theory in that article is the basis of our spectral convergence result below.
 However, a subtle detail reveals that the unnormalized Laplacian $c^{-1}L_{\rm un}$ does not suffer from the spectral convergence issue they consider.
 For an unnormalized Laplacian, $L_{\rm un}=D-W$ where $D_{ii} = \sum_{j=1}^N W_{ij}$ is the degree function, ``Result 2" of \cite{von2008consistency} states that if the first $r$ eigenvalues of the limiting operator $\mathcal{L}_{q,\rho}$ do not lie in the range of the degree function

 then the first $r$ eigenvalues of the unnormalized Laplacian $L_{\rm un}$ converge to those of the limiting operator (spectral convergence).
 This would suggest that the spectral convergence only holds for eigenvalues which are separated from the range of $D_{ii}$.
 However, notice that we divide $L_{\rm un}$ by the normalization constant $c = \mathcal{O}(N\delta^{m+2})$ whereas $\lim_{N\to\infty} \sum_{j=1}^N W(x,x_j) \propto q(x) N\delta^m$ which implies that